Embotics/Scenarios/Deploy-App-on-Kubernetes-Cluster-Using-Manifest/README.md

 # Deploying an Application into a Kubernetes Cluster Using a Manifest File

 Kubernetes is an open-source system for deploying and managing containerized applications within a hybrid or cloud environment.
-Using the Embotics® Commander® cloud management platform, you can deploy applications into Kubernetes clusters.
+Using the Snow® Commander® cloud management platform, you can deploy applications into Kubernetes clusters.

 This guide shows you how to use Commander 7.0.2 or greater to deploy a new application into an existing Kubernetes cluster.
 The requester provides input in the form of a Kubernetes manifest file.
 An optional approval workflow can be added to check the files before deploying.